 When you’re thinking about people’s behaviours and expectations in life, they have to really be in parallel.
 They have to be the enablers there through policy, but also the acceptance by men and women that maybe both of their lives could be a little bit more balanced.

-Looking at that and looking at the private sector, is your organization doing anything in practical terms to try and improve the gender balance within your organization?
+Looking at that and looking at the private sector, is your organization doing anything in practical terms to try and improve the gender balance within your organisation?

 Before COVID, we had already introduced policies which gave much greater flexibility to our employees, so it allowed people to have much greater selection on how they worked, when they worked and where they worked.
 So, in fact, when the pandemic hit, we were actually very well-placed already because we had done so much work.